-Your latest posts – Your visitors will see your latest blog posts when they visit your site.
+- Your latest posts – Your visitors will see your latest blog posts when they visit your site.

-A specific page – Your visitors will be shown a specific page when they visit your home page (e.g. a “welcome” page, or a page with sales copy, e-commerce store catalog page, etc.), much like a traditional “static” website.
+- An individual page – Your visitors will be shown a specific page when they visit your home page (e.g. a “welcome” page, or a page with sales copy, e-commerce store catalog page, etc.), much like a traditional “static” website.